-Verify that the DUT transmits Task Management Response with response code 3, Task still allegiant.
+• Verify that the DUT transmits Task Management Response with response code 3, Task still allegiant.

-Test #2.3: Allegiance Reassignment for READ Command with Valid Logout
+The University of New Hampshire InterOperability Laboratory Test #2.3: Allegiance Reassignment for READ Command with Valid Logout

 Purpose: To verify that when a connection is reassigned for a task which has not lost connection allegiance, the proper Task Management Response is transmitted.